jadesoftwarenz/JADE-geospatial-demo/README.md

 The JADE GeoSpatial demo is a .NET application written in C# that uses JADE's .NET API to makes use of JADE's GeoSpatial functionality.

+A detailed presentation of the demo can be found at: https://youtu.be/vkDBpvHVazU?t=3329

 These instructions will get the JADE GeoSpatial demonstration application running.

 ## Prerequisites